About Dr. Schultz

 Bright Eyes Vision Clinic.
 Most medical insurance plans cover this evaluation.
 Of course, please contact your insurance company regarding your specific plan coverage.
 We will be happy to assist you in the insurance process.

 Dr. Schultz provides treatment for visual efficiency and processing problems.
 Treatment tools include careful observation, prescription glasses, patching or vision therapy, in conjunction with recommendations for additional testing or treatment by educators or other health care professionals.
 Some visual conditions are best treated with a program of vision therapy.
 When appropriate, Dr. Schultz custom designs a vision therapy program for each individual with their specific condition, age and capabilities in mind.
 No two people get the same therapy plan.
 This allows vision therapy patients to improve quickly on their problems areas and graduate as soon as possible, while still accomplishing their goals.
 After therapy, the newly improved visual skills can be put to use in real-life activities and time can then be focused on development of other skills (i.e. reading instruction, tutoring, athletics).
-The vast majority of treatment plans consist of 8-25 weekly office sessions, which are one-on-one with Dr. Schultz.
+The vast majority of treatment plans consist of 24-36 weekly one-on-one office sessions under the supervision of Dr. Schultz.

 There's more to healthy vision than 20/20 eyesight!